-Platforms Licensing Command Mode All platforms Base operating system Available in Enable and Config mode on master or local switches show image version
+Platforms Licensing Command Mode Available on all platforms Requires the RFprotect license Config mode on master switches show image version

 Display the current system image version on both partition 0 and 1.

 The following example shows that the switch is running AOS-W 3.4 and booting off partition 0:0.